Kostya Trachenko

 working with students and

-will be doing interesting science: our work has been
+will be doing interesting science: our work has won the

 prize for "outstanding contributions to theory